Neoteroi/BlackSheep-Docs/docs/authorization.md

 ## Using the default policy

-The method `app.use_authorization()`, when used without arguments, returns an instance of `AuthorizationStrategy` from `guardpost` library.
+The method `app.use_authorization()`, when used without arguments, returns an instance of `AuthorizationStrategy` from the `guardpost` library.
 This object can be configured to use a default policy, for example to require an authenticated user by default for all request handlers.

 ```python
 authorization = app.use_authorization()